lucasvalerio555/DashboardCliente/README.md

 # DashboardCliente
-This dashboardCliente this proyect integration with ProgramProyect repocitory.
-This proyect way to make with __github: luanvape20__ the account it way did before account github.
+This dashboard Cliente project it be integration with repocitory Programproject .
+This project it did make with: __github account: luanvape20__ that too is my.